 \subsection{Intuition for the Proof of Lemma \ref{lem:vcr}}

 We view our argument as an extension of Gupta's approach \cite{Gupta03}, so we will start by overviewing his argument.
-Although his original paper focused on the edge setting and on general weights/cost, we will describe a tweaked version that removes a few technical details, and which applies only to vertex/uniform weight/uncosted setting:
+Although his original paper focused on the edge setting and on general weights/costs, we will describe a tweaked version of his algorithm and analysis that removes a few technical details, and which applies only to vertex/uniform weight/uncosted setting: